-Andrew Manze’s work as conductor is characterized by his extensive and scholarly knowledge of the repertoire, together with his rare skill as a communicator and his boundless energy.
+Andrew Manze’s work as a conductor is characterized by his extensive, scholarly knowledge of the repertoire, his rare skill as a communicator and his oundless energy.

 He has been chief conductor of the NDR Radio Philharmonic in Hanover since September 2014 and his contract was recently extended to 2023.
 In addition to their busy touring schedule in Germany, he and the NDR Radio Philharmonic returned to China during the 2019/20 season, and made their BBC Proms debut.
 They have also continued their series of recordings for Pentatone, including works by Beethoven, Mendelssohn and Mozart.
 In spring 2019 Andrew Manze completed his recording cycle for Onyx Classics of the complete Vaughan Williams symphonies with the Royal Liverpool Philharmonic Orchestra, for whom he has been principal guest conductor since the 2018/19 season.

 Andrew Manze enjoys long-standing working relationships with many leading orchestras including the Munich Philharmonic, the Royal Stockholm Philharmonic, the Scottish Chamber Orchestra, the German Symphony Orchestra Berlin and the Camerata Salzburg.
 He is also a regular guest at the Mostly Mozart Festival in New York.
 Recent and forthcoming engagements include the Los Angeles Philharmonic, the Boston Symphony, the Concertgebouw, the Swedish Radio Symphony, the Oslo Philharmonic and the London Philharmonic orchestras, as well as the Bavarian Radio Symphony Orchestra, the Hallé and the Chamber Orchestra of Europe.